How do I configure roles to deploy my solution with the AWS Service Management Connector for Jira Service Desk?

 - Choose Create Stack.

-- After the stack reaches the CREATE_COMPLETE state, choose your stack, and then choose the Outputs tab to view the access key and corresponding secret keys of the SCEndUser and SCSyncUser AWS Identity and Access Management (IAM) users.
+- After the stack reaches the CREATE_COMPLETE state, choose your stack, and then choose the Outputs tab.
+Do this to view the access key and corresponding secret keys of the SCEndUser and SCSyncUser AWS Identity and Access Management (IAM) users.

 Note: You will need these keys to configure the connector from Jira Service Desk later on.